Continuous Manufacturing/Production

 Continuous process versus batch manufacturing

-Many small to medium-size manufacturers begin as jobbing shops, producing a diverse range of customized products, where a person or a team manufactures a product from start to finish before beginning the next.
+Many small to medium-size manufacturers begin as jobbing shops.
+These shops provide end-to-end services, producing a diverse range of customized products from start to finish before beginning the next.

 Batch manufacturing process